 Prebiotics are fibers that are not easily digested and ferment in the gut.
 The process of fermentation feeds the ‘good’ bacteria in the gut.
 Benefits:

-Helps increase absorption of much needed vitamins, minerals and nutrients.
+- Helps increase the absorption of much-needed vitamins, minerals, and nutrients.

-Provides a cleansing and detoxing effect to the digestive system, helping to eliminate ‘bad’ gut bacteria and pathogens.
+- Provides a cleansing and detoxing effect on the digestive system, helping to eliminate ‘bad’ gut bacteria and pathogens.

 Probiotics are bacteria that are the by-products of the fermentation process in fermented foods.
 Probiotics are considered to be ‘good’ bacteria and help feed the gut more of what it needs.
 Benefits:

-It can replenish and repopulate the gut with good bacteria after overuse of antibiotics.
+- It can replenish and repopulate the gut with good bacteria after the overuse of antibiotics.

-Provides the groundwork to help improve every aspect of health, which we all now know is rooted in the gut, including: improving mental health, eliminating allergies, improving heart health, helping digestive disorders, reducing sugar cravings, weigh reduction, improving your immune system, and much more.
+- Provides the groundwork to help improve every aspect of health, which we all now know is rooted in the gut, including improving mental health, eliminating allergies, improving heart health, helping digestive disorders, reducing sugar cravings, weight reduction, improving your immune system, and much more.

-I greatly hope you enjoyed this informative guide to improving your gut health + all of these delicious gut healing vegan recipes!
+I greatly hope you enjoyed this informative guide to improving your gut health + all of these delicious gut health recipes and gut healing meals!
 If you feel so inclined, I appreciate you sharing on social media!
 Thank you! xo.